 Don’t mistake flowers that are easy to grow with flowers that don’t require lots of care.
 A great example of this is marigolds.
 Marigolds are one of the easiest flowers to grow, but not necessarily low maintenance, as they require lots of deadheading in order to keep them looking good.

-- that aren’t vigorous spreaders,
+- aren’t vigorous spreaders,

-- flowers that aren’t too picky about the soil,
+- aren’t too picky about the soil,

-- flowers that don’t require deadheading or minimal deadheading,
+- don’t require deadheading or minimal deadheading,

-- flowers that don’t require staking, and
+- don’t require staking, and

 Keep in mind that Perennials are the backbone, so to speak, of a Low Maintenance Flower Bed, because they come back every year.
 Annual flowers, on the other hand, have to be replanted every year, but are great for adding constant color throughout the growing season.